spraoi/common-ui/README.md

 ## Publishing to NPM

 We use [Lerna](https://github.com/lerna/lerna) for managing package versions and publishing to NPM.
 When you make a change or add a package, you can create a new release with `yarn release`.
-You'll need to get write access to the [Spraoi NPM org](https://www.npmjs.com/org/spraoi) if you don't already have it.
+You&rsquo;ll need to get write access to the [Spraoi NPM org](https://www.npmjs.com/org/spraoi) if you don&rsquo;t already have it.